Story: Cultural go-betweens

 Pākehā–Māori

 Pākehā–Māori were Europeans who lived with Māori as part of the tribe, often marrying Māori women.
-Some were traders, whalers and sealers, and others were runaway seamen and convicts.
+Some were traders, whalers and sealers, while others were runaway seamen and convicts.
 Other Pākehā often looked down on them.

 Missionaries